Aliases for RHOQ Gene

 GeneCards Summary for RHOQ Gene

 RHOQ (Ras Homolog Family Member Q) is a Protein Coding gene.
 Among its related pathways are Common Cytokine Receptor Gamma-Chain Family Signaling Pathways and wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF).
 GO annotations related to this gene include GTP binding and profilin binding.
-An important paralog of this gene is RAC2.
+An important paralog of this gene is RHOJ.

 UniProtKB/Swiss-Prot Summary for RHOQ Gene